 DevFest is an event that PKWARE throws for the community’s developers so they can talk to PKWARE employees about our office and culture, and to share our future plans as an organization.
-I designed the 2018 poster, signage and t-shirts for 2018 and 2019.
+I designed the poster, signage and t-shirts for 2018 and 2019.
 This year for DevFest, I was inspired by Retrowave and arcade games that set the vibe for our Marketing.

 While working for Untitled Creative Studios, I was able to help with the rebranding of Wisconsin’s Tour of America’s Dairyland.
-I began with research and concept sketches inspired by vintage bike badges, old-time Wisconsin milk bottle caps, and modern looks brands like Rapha, snowboard races, and alike.
+I began with research and concept sketches inspired by vintage bike badges, old-time Wisconsin milk bottle caps, and modern looks - brands like Rapha, snowboard competitions, and alike.

-These are sketches and digital concepts made by me and also in collaboration of my advisors Miquel and Jen.
-I wasn’t able to keep working on the finished logo because my internship ended, but I’ve included an image of the website.
+These are sketches and digital concepts made by me and also in collaboration of my advisors at Untitled.
+I wasn’t able to keep working on the finished logo because my internship ended, but I’ve included final images of the brand from their official website.